 The Ministry of Digital Affairs has warned Russians about a new fraudulent scheme using the "Gosuslugi" portal.
-Fraudsters call mobile and landline phones, posing as "Gosuslugi" employees.
-Under various pretexts and reasons, they request the login, password, and verification code from SMS or a special application (TOTP code).
+Fraudsters call mobile and landline phones and pose as "Gosuslugi" employees.
+Under various pretexts and reasons, they request the login, password, and confirmation code from SMS or a special application (TOTP code).
 After that, they gain access to the user's personal account on the portal and can use all the personal information from there for criminal purposes.

 There are also cases when people receive messages on behalf of the portal asking them to follow a link to update some information about themselves.
 Such a link leads to fake sites similar to "Gosuslugi."
 If you enter your emails, phone numbers, and passwords on them, they go directly into the hands of criminals.